-- Send files as email attachments or upload them in the browser
+Send files via email or upload them in the browser

 Do you have data that you would like to import into Funnel besides the hundreds of plug-and-play data sources that you can use out of the box?

-This article outlines how you can import your own CSV files directly into Funnel.
+This article outlines how you can import your own CSV or Excel files directly into Funnel.

 There are also other ways of importing data into Funnel depending on your needs: